 Teachers are entrusted with children’s welfare, which is why school boards and the Department of Education take criminal convictions very seriously.
 As such, a first-offense DUI or DWI conviction may result in your suspension from teaching, but that may be at the discretion of the school board.

 If you teach driver’s education, you are immediately removed from the classroom and behind-the-wheel instructing for any DUI or DWI arrest or conviction.

-Mitigating circumstances such as being arrested for DUI or DWI on school property may result in the suspension or revocation of your teaching license.
-Any felony DUI or DWI convictions will result in the loss of your job and prevent you from working as a teacher.
+Aggravating circumstances such as being arrested for DUI or DWI on school property may result in the suspension or revocation of your teaching license, while any felony DUI or DWI convictions will result in the loss of your job and prevent you from working as a teacher altogether.

-If you hold a professional license and have been charged with DUI or DWI in Virginia or Washington, D.C., hiring an aggressive defense attorney from S.L.
-England, PLLC, gives you the best chance of saving your career.
-Our attorneys have the courtroom experience you need to effectively present your case to the judge or jury.
-We can represent you in any level court and at administrative hearings for your driver’s license suspension.
-Call us today at (202) 489-0720 or contact us online.
+If you hold a professional license and have been charged with DUI or DWI in Alexandria, VA or Washington, DC, hire an aggressive defense lawyer from S.L.
+England, PLLC, for the best chance of saving your career.
+Our attorney has the courtroom experience you need to effectively present your case to a judge and jury at any level in court and administrative hearings for your driver’s license suspension.